hashicorp/packer/website/source/docs/builders/vmware.html.markdown

   By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

+* `remote_type` (string) - The type of remote machine that will be used to build this VM rather than a local desktop product.
+The only value accepted for this currently is "esx5".
+If this is not set, a desktop product will be used.
+By default, this is not set.

+* `remote_datastore` (string) - The path to the datastore where the resulting VM will be stored when it is built on the remote machine.
+By default this is "datastore1".
+This only has an effect if `remote_type` is enabled.

+* `remote_host` (string) - The host of the remote machine used for access.
+  This is only required if `remote_type` is enabled.

+* `remote_password` (string) - The SSH password for the user used to access the remote machine.
+By default this is empty.
+This only has an effect if `remote_type` is enabled.

+* `remote_user` (string) - The username for the SSH user that will access the remote machine.
+This is required if `remote_type` is enabled.

 * `skip_compaction` (bool) -  VMware-created disks are defragmented
   and compacted at the end of the build process using `vmware-vdiskmanager`.
   In certain rare cases, this might actually end up making the resulting disks